browserengineering/book/book/animations.md

         self.display_items.append(display_item)
 ```

-Below is the compositing algorithm we'll use;^[There are many possible
-compositing algorithms, with their own tradeoffs of memory, time and code
-complexity.
-In this chapter I'll  present a simplified version of the one used
-by Chromium.] as you can see it's not very complicated.
-It loops over the list
-of paint chunks; for each paint chunk it tries to add it to an existing
+Using it in the compositing algorithm pretty easy: instead of making a new
+`CompositedLayer` for every single paint command, walk backwards
-`CompositedLayer` by walking *backwards* through the `CompositedLayer` list.
+[^why-backwards] through the `CompositedLayer` list trying to merge into each
-[^why-backwards] If one is found, the paint chunk is added to it; if not, a new
+one.
+If one is found, the paint chunk is added to it; if not, add a new
-`CompositedLayer` is added with that paint chunk to start.^[If you're not
+`CompositedLayer` with that paint chunk to start.^[If you're not
 familiar with Python's `for ... else` syntax, the `else` block executes only if
 the loop never executed `break`.]